davidgiga1993/mixing-station-docs/docs/midi.md

 # Midi

-You can use any generic midi device to remote control the mixer via mixing station.
+You can use any generic midi device to remote control the mixer via Mixing Station.

 ## Supported protocols
 - General Midi